anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 Now that we've identified the different types of drift, we need to learn how to locate and how often to measure it.
 Here are the constraints we need to consider:

 - **reference window**: the set of points to compare production data distributions with to identify drift.
-- **target window**: the set of points to compare with the reference window to determine if drift has occurred.
+- **test window**: the set of points to compare with the reference window to determine if drift has occurred.

 Since we're dealing with online drift detection (ie. detecting drift in live production data as opposed to past batch data), we can employ either a [fixed or sliding window approach](https://onlinelibrary.wiley.com/doi/full/10.1002/widm.1381){:target="_blank"} to identify our set of points for comparison.
-Typically, the reference window is a fixed, recent subset of the training data while the target window slides over time.
+Typically, the reference window is a fixed, recent subset of the training data while the test window slides over time.

 [Scikit-multiflow](https://scikit-multiflow.github.io/){:target="_blank"} provides a toolkit for concept drift detection [techniques](https://scikit-multiflow.readthedocs.io/en/stable/api/api.html#module-skmultiflow.drift_detection){:target="_blank"} directly on streaming data.
 The package offers windowed, moving average functionality (including dynamic preprocessing) and even methods around concepts like [gradual concept drift](https://scikit-multiflow.readthedocs.io/en/stable/api/generated/skmultiflow.drift_detection.EDDM.html#skmultiflow-drift-detection-eddm){:target="_blank"}.